Seneca-ICTOER/AdvOOP/docs/E-STL/standard-library.md

 Most library components are declared and defined in the `std` namespace.
 The filesystem component is declared and defined in the `filesystem` namespace.
 The library macros are predefined in the global namespace.

-The C++ Standard Library makes available the facilities of the C Standard Library.
-A review of the input/output features is in the appendices entitled [The C Libraries](missing) and [How C++ and C Fit Together](missing).
+The C++ Standard Library makes available the facilities of the C Standard Library.  <!--MISSING A review of the input/output features is in the appendices entitled [The C Libraries](missing) and [How C++ and C Fit Together](missing).-->